-General long-term debt of the District consists of bonds payable, a judgment, and capital leases.
-Debt service requirements for bonds and judgments are payable solely from fund balance and future revenues of the debt service fund.
-Principal and interest on the capital leases is paid from the General Fund.
+General long-term debt of the District consists of bonds payable.
+Debt service requirements for bonds are payable solely from fund balance and future revenues of the debt service fund.

 The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2020: